 The sedimentary clastic formations of the Tertiary age (especially of the Miocene) and the Pliocene, Pleistocene and Holocene soils overlap this basement.
 The former formation consists of variously cemented clays and sands, of chaotic and polychrome clays, of sandstones and silty clays and of sands and conglomerates and are very erodible and not very permeable, except for sands and conglomerates.
-The latter soils are erodible and permeable and consist of soft sandstones and silty clays, of terraced sandy-conglomeratic deposits of marine origin, of terraced conglomeratic deposits of a predominantly sandysilty nature containing gravels, pebbles and other coarse detrital elements, of terraced alluvial deposits of a gravelly-sandy nature and of current and recent floods and coastal deposits of pebbly and gravelly-sandy granulometry.
+The latter soils are erodible and permeable and consist of soft sandstones and silty clays, of terraced sandy-conglomeratic deposits of marine origin, of terraced conglomeratic deposits of reddish colour of fluvial origin, of slope and landslide deposits of a predominantly sandy-silty nature containing gravels, pebbles and other coarse detrital elements, of terraced alluvial deposits of a gravelly-sandy nature and of current and recent floods and coastal deposits of pebbly and gravelly-sandy granulometry.